kbrown01/Vizio_DirecTV/README.md

 # Building a GUI

 IMHO, there is nothing better than [custom:button-card](https://github.com/custom-cards/button-card).
 There is so much you can do with this card and let's face it, a remote control is a bunch of buttons.
 The power in this card is the templating ability to use templates (and templates in templates .... and templates in templates in templates).
 It allows you to create some repeatable templates and use a few variables to pass into those templates for different results.
-So I will post some tihngs here, most of this will be in the YAML linked.
+So I will post some things here, most of this will be in the YAML linked.
 You really need to know custom button-card-templates but hey, dig in and learn.
 For my four Vizio TVs with DirecTV and also as mentioned before a few Broadlink IR devices, I have this in my custom templates in the Loverlace YAML:

 ## Button Card Templates